EarliTecDx/.github/.github/PULL_REQUEST_TEMPLATE.md

-## :page_facing_up: Description of Changes
+## :pencil: Description of Changes
-_Add a description of the changes for the PR_

-## :link: Related DevOps Work Items, GitHub Issues, and Grand Avenue Documents
--
+## :books: If this is a design change, where are these changes documented?

+## :eyes: How can these changes be viewed/tested?

-## :white_check_mark: Checklist
+## :ballot_box_with_check: PR Info Checklist
-- [ ] Add a label for the PR
+[ ] PR title begins with Clickup custom id ex. `RD-123` [ ] PR label matches the Clickup work item type

 <!--
-JUST FOR REFERNCE WILL NOT SHOW IN PR BUT CAN BE REMOVED For Azure DevOps Work Items use this format: Fixes AB#123 https://docs.microsoft.com/en-us/azure/devops/boards/github/link-to-from-github?view=azure-devops
+JUST FOR REFERNCE WILL NOT SHOW IN PR BUT CAN BE REMOVED For ClickUp Work Items use this format: Fixes RD-123 https://docs.microsoft.com/en-us/azure/devops/boards/github/link-to-from-github?view=azure-devops

 For GitHub Issues use this format link issue numbers: Fixes #123